KKEZILAHABI/SmartTrainSimulation/README.md

 # 🔒 6.
 Team Rules

-❗ Avoid two people editing the same scene
+❗ Avoid two people editing the scene at a time
 - ✔️ Use prefabs for shared objects
 - ✔️ Pull before starting work
 - ✔️ Test before pushing